DataDog/integrations-core/tcp_queue_length/README.md

    Agent's configuration directory to start collecting your tcp_queue_length performance data.
    See the [sample tcp_queue_length.d/conf.yaml][1] for all available configuration options.

-    The `only_count_nb_contexts` parameter is enabled by default and collects only the number of timeseries it would normally collect.
-If disabled, the check will collect all data-- that is, the size of the TCP queues for every single connection.

 2. [Restart the Agent][3].